 Larry Cheney never again equaled his exploits of previous years, though he did show occasional flashes of brilliance.
-In late June of 1917, for example, he tossed a beauty against the Phillies, allowing only five hits in a 1-0 win.
+In late June of 1917, for example, he tossed a beauty against the Phillies, allowing only six hits in a 1-0 loss.
 Cheney continued his hot streak into July, winning four in a row and not allowing an earned run over the course of 27 innings.
 That August he pitched 13 innings of shutout ball, all in relief, yet didn't earn the win in Brooklyn's 22-inning, 6-5 victory over the Pirates, at the time the longest game in major league history.
 During that marathon Cheney figured in one of those "believe it or not" oddities of the Deadball Era: By striking out in the 18th inning, he was the only Brooklyn batter to fan in the entire contest.
-After falling all the way from first to seventh in 1917, Brooklyn opened the 1918 season by dropping eight games in a row before Cheney snapped the skid by defeating the Giants.
+After falling all the way from first to seventh in 1917, Brooklyn opened the 1918 season by dropping nine games in a row before Cheney snapped the skid by defeating the Giants.
 He went 11-13 that season before exiting the majors following a 3-10 mark in 1919.

 After bouncing around the minors for three years, including a two-year stint in the Sally League in which he compiled a 42-11 record, Larry Cheney gave up baseball and devoted all of his time to operating an orange grove.
 He became bitter over the ensuing years when his aspirations to return to the game as a coach or scout never were fulfilled.
 Sometime in the 1960s, the old warrior completed a questionnaire sent to him by the Baseball Hall of Fame.
 Battling a case of pulmonary emphysema, Cheney wrote that he was retired and unable to work.
 The final entry on the questionnaire asked: "If you had to do it all over again, would you play professional baseball?"
 Cheney responded: "No." He died in Daytona Beach, Florida, on January 6, 1969.